shinler/squirrels/README.md

 - sqlparse (0.3.0)

 ## Additional Notes
-* Plotting more than 100 at once may cause the map to freeze
+* Plotting more than 100 sightings at once may cause the map to freeze
 * Duplicates of squirrel IDs were not imported into the database
+* If a field in the form is filled in incorrectly (e.g. non-existent date), the application will stay at the sightings/add page and will not be able to post a new sighting successfully
+* If a new sighting was added successfully, the user is redirected back to the sightings page

 ## App Server link
 ```bash